cambridge-ceu/csd3/systems/email.md

 ## mutt

-This can be done from the console, which leaves to a menu-driven session.
+This can be done with `mutt` from the console, which leaves to a menu-driven session.

 Alternatively, to send a message one can follow these steps,